Laredo Wrongful Death Lawyer

 Most of the types of cases we handle arise from the following types of accidents:

 - Work-related accidents like falls off of ladders, scaffolding, or other high places.

 - Any accident which resulted in a fatal injury.

 Schedule a Free, Confidential, No-Obligation Consultation

-At the Laredo Law Office of Eric A. Ramos, we offer an initial free consultation.
-This is totally confidential.
-If we decide to work together and go forward with the lawsuit, we charge you nothing, no fees or costs, unless we recover compensation for the death of your loved one.
+At Eric Ramos Law, PLLC, our Laredo personal injury lawyers offer free consultations.
+If we decide to work together and go forward with the lawsuit, we charge you nothing unless we recover compensation for the death of your loved one.